pounard/goat-hydrator/README.md

 Optionnaly Ocramius/GeneratedHydrator can be seamlessly replaced by https://github.com/makinacorpus/generated-hydrator for PHP 5.6 compatibility.

-This package provides a Symfon 3.4 and 4.x compatible bundle.
+This package provides a Symfony 3.4 and 4.x compatible bundle.

 # Get started